Beinn Eighe: Flora and fauna

 Many rare plants, including two variants of dwarf shrub heath and a western variant of moss heath, are to be found at Beinn Eighe.
 In total 680 different species of plants have been identified, including the greatest variety of oceanic mosses and liverworts of any single site in Britain.
 The summit plateau is the only location in Britain at which the liverwort Herbertus borealis (northern prongwort) has been found; whilst Beinn Eighe is also the most northerly known global location at which the moss species Daltonia splachnoides has been identified.
 Other rare plant species found include tufted saxifrage and brook saxifrage.

 In total 235 ha of the Beinn Eighe National Nature Reserve are covered in ancient woodlands, which grows in areas between 12 and 300 metres above sea level, and the woodland at Coille na Glas Leitir on the northern side of the mountain is the largest fragment of ancient Caledonian pinewood remaining in north-west Scotland.
 The Scots pine in this area show genetic differences to those in eastern parts of Scotland, and are more similar to those growing in southern Europe.
 It is thought that this results from the fact that western Scotland became ice-free first at the end of the last ice-age, allowing pine to move north along the western fringe of Europe.
 Pines reached Eastern Scotland from more northerly areas during a later period, as the ice sheets retreated further.
 In March 2019 a "genetic reserve" was established at Beinn Eighe as part of the European Forest Genetic Resources Programme in order to coordinate investigation and protection of the unique DNA fingerprint of the area's pines.

 Bird species observed at Beinn Eighe include golden eagles, Scottish crossbills, bramblings, ring ouzels, golden plovers, skylarks, redwings and divers.
-The reserve is home to mammal species including red deer, mountain hare and pine martens, although the Scottish wildcat has not been observed for many years.
-Otters breed along the shores of Loch Maree, and have been sighted on burns and lochans up to 400 m above sea level.
+The reserve is home to mammal species including Scottish red deer, mountain hare and pine marten, although the Scottish wildcat has not been observed for many years.
+Eurasian otters breed along the shores of Loch Maree, and have been sighted on burns and lochans up to 400 m above sea level.